-In rendering the opinions set forth above, we have relied upon certifications and representations of the District with respect to certain material facts solely within the knowledge of the District, without undertaking to verify the same by independent investigation.
-We have also assumed, without independent investigation, the correctness of the opinions of Hawkins Delafield & Wood LLP, Bond Counsel, delivered in connection with the issuance of the New Money Bonds and the Refunding Bonds, that the New Money Bonds and the Refunding Bonds, respectively, constitute valid and binding general obligations of the District, payable as to principal and interest from proceeds of a levy of ad valorem taxes on all property in the District subject to such taxes.
+In rendering our opinion that the Bonds are "qualified school construction bonds", we have relied upon certifications and representations of the District (i) with respect to certain material facts solely within the knowledge of the District without undertaking to verify the same by independent investigation, and (ii) that the District has taken actions necessary for the Bonds to be "qualified school construction bonds".
+In rendering the opinions described above, we have assumed the correctness of the opinion of Hawkins, Delafield & Wood, Bond Counsel, delivered in connection with the issuance of the Bonds, that the Bonds constitute valid and binding general obligations of the District, payable as to principal and interest from proceeds of a levy of ad valorem taxes on all property subject to such taxes by the District.